rebecca-chan/cue-editor/README.md

-Rebecca Chan’s Vimeo Coding Challenge

 https://rebecca-chan.github.io/video-cue-editor/

-This Vimeo Cue Editor is created as a Single Page Application using only vanilla JS
+This Video Cue Editor is created as a Single Page Application using only vanilla JS

 Allows user to add cues at specific times - by seconds